jcorrado76/udacity-cloud-devops-engineer-final-projects/README.md

 ***
 ## [Cloud DevOps Engineer Nanodegree Program](https://www.udacity.com/course/cloud-dev-ops-nanodegree--nd9991)
 ***
+This repository is going to house all of the final projects for the courses in my Udacity Cloud DevOps Engineer Nanodegree program.

 Operationalize infrastructure at scale and deliver applications and services at high velocity.
 Learn to design and deploy infrastructure as code, build and monitor CI/CD pipelines for different deployment strategies, and deploy scalable microservices using Kubernetes.